 Ecosystems are also threatened by climate change.
 Rising temperatures can cause species to migrate to new areas outside of their natural range, leading to competition for resources and habitat loss.
 Additionally, changes in precipitation patterns can create droughts or floods, which can stress ecosystems to the point of collapse.

-See also Facts about center parcs?
+See also Facts about cricket?

 More frequent and severe weather events are another likely consequence of climate change.
 As the atmosphere warms, the jet stream weakens and becomes more erratic, leading to more extreme weather conditions, such as hurricanes, heat waves, and winter storms.